 Kate Chegwin School fosters a community of academic excellence and leadership, ignites creativity and nurtures the human spirit.
 Our junior high offers the regular program and Pre-Advanced Placement, Strategies, and Behaviour and Learning Assistance.
-Students may take courses such as French, Punjabi, art, drama, film, guitar, choir, outdoor education, digital photography and Career and Technology Studies.
+Students may take courses such as French, Punjabi, art, drama, film, guitar, choir, outdoor education, digital photography, computers, construction and Career and Technology Studies.

 How did the School get its name?